-They had all talked for weeks about how cool it would be to have their first new year’s eve away from their families and borrow the holiday house on the Canadian side of the lakes, and just get away for one last time together.
-A strange feeling of still having control and yet not knowing if it meant something.
-So they went up there.
+They had all emailed each other for weeks before Christmas about how cool it would be to have their first new year’s eve after high school be a reunion—borrow the holiday house on the Canadian side of the lakes—get away for one last time together.
+A strange feeling of still being able to live in your past life and yet not knowing if it meant something.
+So they agreed, met in Cleveland after the mandatory family Christmas parties, and went up there.
 And it had been a kaleidoscope of memories and laughs.
 Until now.

 “I’m sorry, man,” Lars finally said, “I’m drunk.
 And—” he looked at Lin with as much steadiness as he could muster, “about your dad, I mean—”

 “Never mind,” Lin said.
 “I say a lot of shit, too, when I’m drinking.
 And my dad’s dead, as you know.
 He doesn’t care.”

 On the sofa, Carrie changed position uncomfortably.
 Beside her, Lin leaned back and looked up.
 For a moment she studied their flickering shadows on the ceiling, a strange inverted reflection of the flames from the fireplace.

 “Well, what should we talk about then?”
 Alan eyed Lars with mock cheerfulness.

 “We could talk about Carrie … ” Lars had sunk far back in the round chair, his beer-free hand in his pocket now.
 “Uh, what was that you said about art school?”